 It’s never about whose idea is right, but coming up with the right idea.
 In the end, the direction comes from the upper management, unlike in the early days of Agile when it came from the bottom up.
-This was found to be the best process flow as the people higher up can focus on supervising and managing the project while the developers can focus on their work while following parameters and boundaries set by the upper management.
+This was found to be the best process flow as the people higher up can focus on supervising and managing the project, while the developers can focus on their work while following parameters and boundaries set by the upper management.

 Implement Continuous Delivery First

 Basically, keep it coming.
-This makes sure that the development is being achieved at a constant pace and the developers are getting feedback early and often.
-Constant communication and feedback are what Agile Development is all about, letting the team adapt to sudden changes and unexpected circumstances when needed.
+This makes sure that the development is being achieved at a constant pace and that the developers are getting feedback early and often.
+Continuous communication and feedback are what Agile Development is all about, letting the team adapt to sudden changes and unexpected circumstances when needed.
 This is where “builds” come in.

-A build is basically a usable version of the software being developed.
+A “build” is basically a usable version of the software being developed.
 Through the concept of Continuous Delivery (CD), there must be frequent deployment of successive builds, each released after making improvements and fixes that are drawn from the feedback on the previous build.

 Gain Sponsorship for Upper Management

 While Agile Development takes a top-to-bottom approach, it can be rather time-consuming to wait for the okay from upper management before implementing or changing something.